Openly builds the future – why true innovation does not wait for demand

 “You are solving a problem* that does not exist.” - Dietmar Eberle 2023

 As long as climate change is not seen as a problem, there is no reason to change anything in the construction industry and architecture.
-In this sense, MAC 1984 and OPENLY 2022 were pointless, and the construction industry remains the same:

 ESG reduction paths are often limited to portfolio adjustments and the replacement of fossil fuel heating systems.
 Profound renovations remain rare.
 In Switzerland, over a million buildings are still heated with fossil fuels, and the renovation rate for multi-family homes is around 1% (i.e., 100 years).